About Emma Hart Acupuncture

 • 灸 = moxibustion

-Fine, single-use needles are placed with care into specific points along the body’s meridians to regulate the nervous system, ease pain, and strengthen the mind-body.
+Very fine, single-use needles are placed with care into specific points along the body’s meridians to regulate the nervous system, ease pain, and strengthen the mind-body.

 • Moxibustion (àijǐu, 艾灸)